jmdoan1/upwork-job-search-alerts/README.md

 - Try adjusting the `USER_AGENTS` list in the script with more recent browser user agent strings
 - Use proxies to rotate IP addresses
 - Increase the random delays in the script

+**Problem**: "externally-managed-environment" error when installing packages

+- This is a protective feature in newer Python versions
+- Use a virtual environment as described in the setup instructions
+- Or use the provided run scripts which handle virtual environments automatically

+**Problem**: Issues installing lxml or other compiled packages

+- The provided run scripts attempt multiple installation methods
+- On macOS: You may need to install system dependencies: `brew install libxml2 libxslt`
+- On Ubuntu/Debian: `sudo apt-get install python3-lxml libxml2-dev libxslt1-dev`
+- On Fedora/RHEL: `sudo dnf install python3-lxml libxml2-devel libxslt-devel`
+- On Windows: Download a precompiled wheel from https://www.lfd.uci.edu/~gohlke/pythonlibs/#lxml that matches your Python version

 ## Technical Details